Where We At: Shows with male artists

 Though they were often excluded from important conversations around Black Liberation and were subjected to misogyny by many peers who were Black men, they still often felt a stronger allegiance to the Black arts movement over the existing and predominately White feminist art movement.

-In the 1970s and '80s, the WWA artists collaborated with male artists on several projects.
-During the winter of 1972 they held the Cookin' and Smokin exhibition at the Weusi-Nyumba Ya Sanaa Gallery (later the Weusi Academy of Art).
-A short time afterwards, the Black psychologist Kenneth Clark presented WWA at the M.A.R.C. gallery.
+In the 1970s and 1980s, WWA artists collaborated with male artists on several projects.
+In the winter of 1972, they held the Cookin' and Smokin exhibition at the Weusi-Nyumba Ya Sanaa Gallery (later the Weusi Academy of Art).
+A short time afterward, the Black psychologist Kenneth Clark presented WWA at the M.A.R.C. gallery.

 In 1985, WWA teamed up with the "brothers" of Weusi to create the collaborative exhibit Close Connections at 1199 Gallery in midtown.
 In the show, Black men and women worked together on a single thematic project.

-The next major WWA show, Joining Forces: 1 + 1 = 3, which opened June 1986 at the Muse Community Museum in Brooklyn, was a collaborative installation of the WWA and a group of invited male artists.
-It was curated by Charles Abramson and Senga Negudi-Fitz.
-The show consisted of three-dimensional works produced by male/ female artist “couples” who met over a three-month period and engaged in an “artistic and platonic mating ritual.”
-The two artists were expected to come to a consensus on how to visually compose the work, and the entire exhibition had to come together as a unified whole.
+The next major WWA show, Joining Forces: 1 + 1 = 3, which opened in June 1986 at the Muse Community Museum in Brooklyn, was a collaborative installation of the WWA and a group of invited male artists.
+It was curated by Charles Abramson and Senga Nengudi-Fittz.
+The show consisted of three-dimensional works produced by male/ female artist "couples" who met over three months and engaged in an "artistic and platonic mating ritual."
+The two artists were expected to reach a consensus on how to compose the work visually, and the entire exhibition had to unite as a unified whole.
 "1 + 1 = 3" was an erotic symbol that suggested a process of male and female entities coming together to create something that "went beyond the normal vocabulary to make an entity of a third thing."

-The close spiritual connection of one couple, Charlotte Richardson and Lorenzo Pace, who previously been casual acquaintances, was captured by Coreen Simpson, a photographer and exhibiting artist, who recorded the couples as they interacted during the design.
-Her photographs, the “Spirits” series, were published in WWA's exhibition brochure.
+The close spiritual connection of one couple, Charlotte Richardson and Lorenzo Pace, who had previously been casual acquaintances, was captured by Coreen Simpson, a photographer and exhibiting artist, who recorded the couples as they interacted during the design.
+Her photographs, the Spirits series, were published in WWA's exhibition brochure.